WW-Digital/reactive-kinesis/README.md

 case class SendSuccessful(messageId: String, userRecordResult: UserRecordResult)

 /**
     * Sent to the sender in event of a failed completion.
     *
+    * @param event     The current event that failed.
     * @param messageId The id of the event that failed.
     * @param reason    The exception causing the failure.
+    */
-Likely to be of type [[UserRecordFailedException]] */ case class SendFailed(messageId: String, reason: Throwable)
+case class SendFailed(event: ProducerEvent, messageId: String, reason: Throwable)
 ```